Statistical properties of worm algorithms for two dimensional frustrated Ising models: Models

 At $T=0$ for the nearest neighbour triangular antiferromagnet, the relationship between $\eta_d$ and $\eta_s$ can be understood in terms of a coarse-grained height model\cite{Alet_Ikhlef_Jacobsen,Blote_Hilborst,Nienhuis_Hilhorst_Blote,Fradkin_etal} for the ensemble of fully-packed dimer configurations on the honeycomb lattice.
 In this representation, the spin operator at the three-sublattice wavevector corresponds to $\exp(i \pi h)$ (where $h$ is the height field) while the dimer operator has a uniform part given in terms of the gradient $\nabla h$ and a second piece $\exp(2\pi i h)$ at the three-sublattice wavevector.
+Thus, one can think of this height field $h$ as being proportional to the phase $\phi$ of the local three-sublattice order parameter of the spin system: $h \equiv \phi/\pi$.

-Dimer correlations at the uniform wavevector fall of as $1/r^2$ independent of the stiffness of the height model, while correlations at the three-sublattice wavevector decay with power-law exponent $\eta_d$ controlled by the stiffness of the height model.
+This coarse-grained effective field theory is useful because the action for $h$ (equivalently for $\phi$) is Gaussian, characterized by a single dimensionless stiffness $g$.
+Dimer correlations at the uniform wavevector fall of as $1/r^2$ independent of the stiffness of the height model, while correlations at the three-sublattice wavevector decay with power-law exponent $\eta_d(g)$ controlled by the stiffness of the height model.
 Spin correlations at the three-sublattice wavevector fall of as a power law with exponent $\eta_s$ (with $\eta_d = 4\eta_s$).
-When all fully-packed dimer configurations have equal weight (as is the case for the nearest neighbour antiferromagnet), $\eta_d=2$.
+When all fully-packed dimer configurations have equal weight (as is the case for the nearest neighbour antiferromagnet in the $T \to 0$ limit), $\eta_d=2$ and $\eta_s=1/2$.